 Most companies try to get the most abrasive texturing possible on pistols this size.
 This only has texturing on the front of the grip, and then you have a back strap that you can actually change out.

 The stock back strap is the midsize, and the one that you can change it out to that’s included in the box is the large.

 If you have larger hands, that may feel better in your hand.
 Overall, the grip is pretty solid.

 The sights on the CSX are nothing really to write home about.
-They’re your standard three dot configuration, two white dots in the back, one white dot on the front.
+They’re your standard three dot configuration, two white dots in the back, and one white dot on the front.

 They aren’t night sights, which is not a big deal to me.
 They are relatively low profile, but they do go well with the gun.